davidalber/geneagrapher/README.md

 Graphviz can also generate other formats, such as PDF and SVG.

 ## Examples
-Note: the Mathematics Genealogy Project data changes over time, so it is possible that if the examples below are re-run, the results will look different.
+Note: the Mathematics Genealogy Project data changes over time, so if the examples below are re-run, the results may look different.
 The commands, however, will be the same.

 ### Single Node Ancestry: Theodor Zwinger
 To produce the ancestry DOT file for Theodor Zwinger and save it in